thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/aliases.md

         title: 'In the "Tables" widgets bundle select the "Entities table" widget.
 Navigate to the "Entity alias" tab.
 Specify the "Entity list" alias in the "Entity alias" field and "temperature" data key in the "Columns" section.
 Click "Add";'
     1:
         image: /images/user-guide/ui/alias/entity-list-3-pe.png
-        title: 'The Entities table widget with an alias that filters a list of several devices, which in this case are Compressor BC-10, Compressor QA-32 and Thermometer A1, has been added.'
+        title: 'The Entities table widget with the alias that displays a list of several devices, which in this case are Compressor BC-10, Compressor QA-32, and Thermometer A1 has been added.'

 entity-name-1:
     0:
         image: /images/user-guide/ui/alias/entity-name-1-pe.png
         title: 'In the "Add alias" dialog box, enter the alias name, and select the "Entity name" filter type.
-Then choose the entities type and enter an expression that will filter the names of the displayed entities - “Compressor”.'
+Then choose the entities type and enter an expression that will filter the names of the displayed entities.'

 entity-name-2:
     0: